 The industrialization of information resources has been a growing trend across the world in recent years, especially in China, where the information resource industry (IRI) has expanded exponentially for over more than a decade.

-While the book lays a solid theoretical foundation for the growth of China’s IRI, it will also give international readers a clear picture of China's emerging industries in the current era.
+While the set lays a solid theoretical foundation for the growth of China’s IRI, it will also give international readers a clear picture of China's emerging industries in the current era.

 List of figures.
 List of tables.
 Preface Chapter I Introduction to Chinese Policies for Information Resource Industry Chapter II System of Integration Among Diverse Chinese Policies for Information Resource Industry Chapter III China’s Structural Policies for Information Resource Industry Chapter IV China’s Organizational Policies for Information Resource Industry Chapter V China’s Promotional Policies for Information Resource Industry Chapter VI Application of Policy Instruments for Information Resource Industry Afterword.
 References.
 Index